Learn how to measure EDI in the workplace

 Implementation Strategies

-Based on my experience, along with trainers we supply DiSC reports to within UK organisations, effective implementation is following a predictable pattern:
+Based on my experience, along with trainers, we supply DiSC reports to UK organisations, effective implementation follows a predictable pattern:

 Develop integrated training.
 Rather than treating these as separate initiatives, create learning experiences that connect EDI principles with behavioural understanding.
 For example, when exploring unconscious bias, examine how behavioural preferences might influence perceptions of different groups.